 I have always been the anxious sort which is a difficult thing to admit.
-I often think I was carved out of anxiety, small, ivory coloured bones scored and polished with fear whilst folded into my mothers womb so that when I left, eventually, it would be as a captive of an over-worked nervous system.
-For a long time … Continue reading The Lump of Anxiety.
+I often think I was carved out of anxiety, small bones scored and polished with fear whilst folded into my mothers womb.
+For a long time I was in denial.
+I didn't want to admit I struggled for fear of being seen as weak, … Continue reading The Lump of Anxiety.

 Like many, I too loved Carrie Fisher.
 Carrie was an intelligent, funny, straight forward, sharp, humble, talented star who we shall all miss.
 From her iconic role as Princess Leia in Star Wars to her many candid but hilarious books to her constant work as a mental health advocate, she was an incredible lady who … Continue reading Goodnight Carrie Fisher.